 Converting a String to an Array in PHP

-As a web developer, you should make sure your website includes logic to convert form inputs into an array.
-In this article, we will explore various methods to convert a string into an array in PHP that you can add to your source code.
+As a web developer, you should make sure your website includes logic to convert string to array in PHP.
+In this article, we will explore various string conversion methods in PHP that you can add to your source code.
 If you are a PHP developer, this blog will be a handy reference for you.

 Table of Contents: